open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 The identifier block provides a way to [identify the legal entities](../../key_concepts/identifiers/#organizations) involved in a contracting process.

-The identifier block consists of a scheme, id, description or title, and optional URI:

 <div class="include-csv" data-src="standard/docs/field_definitions/release-identifier.csv" data-table-class="table table-striped schema-table"></div>

 #### Address